Zoho's breadth is genuinely impressive

 Let's be specific about what Zoho doesn't tell you:

 Zoho simply doesn't have an app that surfaces this information for the tools your business pays for.
 That's not a criticism - it's a scope decision.
 Zoho is built to run your business operations.
-CostLoop is the subscription tracker built to manage the costs of the tools that run your business - giving you full subscription visibility over every vendor's recurring payments in one place.
+CostLoop is a subscription tracking tool built to manage the costs of the tools that run your business - giving you full subscription visibility over every vendor's recurring payments in one place.

 What about Zoho Expense?